craftcms/docs/docs/5.x/reference/field-types/table.md

     - **Column Heading** — The name that will appear in the head of the table.
     - **Handle** — How you’ll refer to this column from your templates.
     - **Width** — The width for this column specified in either pixels or a percentage.
     - **Type** — The field or content type for the column.
 Choose from: Checkbox, Color, Date, Dropdown, Email, Lightswitch, Multi-line text, Number, Single-line text, Time, or URL.
-An additional Row Heading column type provides a non-editable area for labels, and is most useful in combination with the **Static Rows** option.
+An additional _Row Heading_ column type provides a non-editable area for labels, and is most useful in combination with the **Static Rows** option.

       ::: tip
       Not all field types are available as table columns due to UI and storage constraints.
-If you need the full array of custom field types, consider using a [Matrix field](matrix-fields.md) instead.
+If you need the full array of custom field types, consider using nested entries via a [Matrix field](matrix.md), instead.
       :::

 **Default Values**